sagemath/sage/src/doc/en/developer/coding_basics.rst

         chOMP``.

-  If ``# optional`` or ``# needs`` is placed right after the ``sage:`` prompt, it is a codeblock-scoped tag, which applies to all doctest lines until a blank line is encountered.
+  If ``# optional`` or ``# needs`` is placed right after the ``sage:`` prompt, it is a block-scoped tag, which applies to all doctest lines until a blank line is encountered.

   These tags can also be applied to an entire file.
 If one of the first 10 lines